Scottish Kilt

 The Kilt Style

 It is also generally considered to be poor taste to wear a Scottish or Irish Military Kilt if you are not a service member or veteran or to wear an organization’s tartan if you are not a member.
 If you want to steer clear of tartans entirely, there are still many other types of kilts that you can choose from.
-8 yard Kilt, Casual Kilt, Utility Kilts and Hybrid Kilts are all great choices for guys who aren’t Scots.
+9 Yards Kilt, Casual Kilt, Utility Kilts and Hybrid Kilts are all great choices for guys who aren’t Scots.

 The Occasion